ome/omero-documentation/developers/Omero/Model.rst

     Change: 2006-01-25 20:40:30.000000000 +0100

 though it can also store arbitrary other attributes (meta-metadata, so to speak) about our model instances.
-See `Dyanmic methods </ome/wiki/ObjectModel#dyanmic>`_ below for more information.
+See :ref:`developers/Omero/Model#dynamic` below for more information.

 The main methods on Details are: